max0x7ba/atomic_queue/README.md

 In other words, power-of-2 ring-buffer array size yields top performance.

 # Benchmarks
 I have access to x86-64 hardware only.
-If you use a different architecture run tests and see if they pass.
+If you use a different architecture you may like to run tests a few times first and make sure that they pass.
 If they don't you may like to raise an issue.

 ## Throughput benchmark
 Two producer threads post into one queue, two consumer threads drain the queue.
 Each producer posts one million messages.
 Total time to send and receive the messages is measured.

 Results on Intel Core i7-7700K, Ubuntu 18.04.2 LTS:
 ```
+      boost::lockfree::queue:   7,711,548 msg/sec
+            pthread_spinlock:  15,790,499 msg/sec
                  AtomicQueue:  15,412,546 msg/sec
          BlockingAtomicQueue:  48,855,955 msg/sec
                 AtomicQueue2:  14,992,677 msg/sec
         BlockingAtomicQueue2:  37,112,587 msg/sec
-    pthread_spinlock:  24,177,214 msg/sec
-         SpinlockHle:   8,952,720 msg/sec
 ```

 Results on Intel Xeon Gold 6132, Red Hat Enterprise Linux Server release 6.10 (Santiago) (on one NUMA node):
 ```
+            pthread_spinlock:   5,295,343 msg/sec
                  AtomicQueue:   5,367,912 msg/sec
          BlockingAtomicQueue:  20,940,375 msg/sec
                 AtomicQueue2:   5,885,886 msg/sec
         BlockingAtomicQueue2:  14,483,390 msg/sec
-    pthread_spinlock:   5,295,343 msg/sec
-         SpinlockHle:   2,761,216 msg/sec
 ```
 ## Ping-pong benchmark
 One thread posts an integer to another thread and waits for the reply using two queues.
-The benchmarks measures the total time of 1,000,000 ping-pongs, best of 10 runs.
+The benchmarks measures the total time of 100,000 ping-pongs, best of 10 runs.
 Contention is minimal here to be able to achieve and measure the lowest latency.
-Reports the total time and the average round-trip time.
-Wait-free `boost::lockfree::spsc_queue` and a pthread_spinlock-based queue are used as reference benchmarks.
+Reports the average round-trip time.

 Results on Intel Core i7-7700K, Ubuntu 18.04.2 LTS:
 ```
+ boost::lockfree::spsc_queue: 0.000000117 sec/round-trip
+      boost::lockfree::queue: 0.000000253 sec/round-trip
-   boost::spsc_queue: 0.000000119 sec/round-trip
+            pthread_spinlock: 0.000000272 sec/round-trip
                  AtomicQueue: 0.000000146 sec/round-trip
          BlockingAtomicQueue: 0.000000090 sec/round-trip
                 AtomicQueue2: 0.000000174 sec/round-trip
         BlockingAtomicQueue2: 0.000000145 sec/round-trip
-    pthread_spinlock: 0.000000272 sec/round-trip
-         SpinlockHle: 0.000000187 sec/round-trip
 ```

 Results on Intel Xeon Gold 6132, Red Hat Enterprise Linux Server release 6.10 (Santiago) (on one NUMA node):
 ```
             boost::spsc_queue: 0.000000249 sec/round-trip.
+             pthread_spinlock: 0.000000723 sec/round-trip.
                   AtomicQueue: 0.000000354 sec/round-trip.
           BlockingAtomicQueue: 0.000000216 sec/round-trip.
                  AtomicQueue2: 0.000000421 sec/round-trip.
          BlockingAtomicQueue2: 0.000000308 sec/round-trip.
-    pthread_spinlock: 0.000000723 sec/round-trip.
-         SpinlockHle: 0.000000266 sec/round-trip.
 ```

 ## Scalability benchmark